Why You Can’t Think Your Way Out of Anxiety

 If overthinking has been your survival strategy, it makes sense you keep using it.
 It likely helped you stay connected, prepared, and safe at different points in your life.

 But you may be reaching a place where your mind is working constantly and you’re still tired.
+Our therapy offers something different than insight alone.

-It offers a space where your mind does not have to solve everything before you are allowed to feel better — where your emotional experience can exist without immediately being corrected or organized.
+Therapy offers a space where your mind does not have to solve everything before you are allowed to feel better, where your emotional experience can exist without immediately being corrected or organized.
+Over time, your thoughts become quieter not because you forced them to stop, but because your nervous system no longer believes it must stay on alert.

-If you recognize yourself in this — the mental reviewing, the relationship monitoring, the feeling stuck in your head — you’re not broken and you’re not doing anxiety wrong.
+If you recognize yourself in this (the mental reviewing, the relationship monitoring, the feeling stuck in your head) you’re not broken and you’re not doing anxiety wrong.
+Your brain learned a strategy that once made sense.

 Now we help it learn a new one.